Sherod Santos

 His many honors and awards include an Academy Award for Literary Excellence from the American Academy of Arts & Letters, a Guggenheim Fellowship, The Umhoefer Prize for Achievement in the Humanities, a National Endowment for the Arts Grant, the Theodore Roethke Memorial Prize.
 He was a finalist for The New Yorker Book Award in Poetry as well as The National Book Critics Circle Award and The National Book Award.
 From 1990 to 1998 he served as external examiner and poet-in-residence at the Poets' House outside Belfast, Northern Ireland.

-He lives in Chicago, Illinois, where he works in an outreach program for the homeless.
+He lives in Santa Fe, where he works with a hunger relief program serving the nine counties of Northern New Mexico.